neural-games-dev/mark-item-as/README.md

 If you **UN-MARK** an item, and #2 is enabled, the bags get sorted.

-If you visit a merchant with #3 & "auto-sell" enabled, and at least 1 item is sold, the bags get sorted.
+If you visit a merchant with #3 & "auto-sell" enabled, and at least 1 item is sold, the bags get sorted after leaving the merchant.

 > NOTE: If "auto-sell" is disabled, the bags will not be automatically sorted when manually selling marked items.